Cog-Creators/Red-Dashboard/docs/launching-dashboard/running-with-multiples-bots.md

 3. After you do that, the webserver should be launched, and should be viewable at the domain/IP address specified in [Cog configuration with multiple bots](../cog-installation/cog-configuration-with-multiple-bots.md).

 {% hint style="info" %}
 Make sure to not go directly to the `/callback` endpoint.
-It is not for going to directly, and instead only servers for when redirecting by Discord.
+It is not for going to directly, and instead only serves for when redirected by Discord during logon.
 {% endhint %}

 If you wish for the webserver to run with Automatic Startup, check out the [Automatic Startup \(systemctl\)](../webserver-installation/automatic-startup-systemctl.md) guide if you are on Linux.